The 2026 Pricing Reality

 Fully installed solar costs $2.50-$3.50 per watt, with a national average around $2.95/watt.
 Equipment (panels + inverter) is roughly 37% of the total; labor, permitting, and installer overhead make up the rest.
 Always compare quotes on a $/watt basis.

-Is there still a federal tax credit for solar in 2026?
+Are there state incentives for solar in 2026?

 How much can solar save me per month?